cosmos/cosmos-sdk/x/slashing/README.md

 ### Infraction Timelines

-To illustrate how the `x/slashing` module handles submitted evidence through Tendermint consensus, consider the following examples:
+To illustrate how the `x/slashing` module handles submitted evidence through CometBFT, consider the following examples:

 **Definitions**: